msmdev/pyGPCCA/docs/source/acknowledgments.rst

 The development of *pyGPCCA* started - based on the original `GPCCA`_ program written in MATLAB - at the beginning of 2020 in a fork of `MSMTools`_, since it was planned to integrate GPCCA into MSMTools at this time.
 Due to this, some similarities in structure and code (indicated were evident) can be found.
-Futher the utility functions found in `pygpcca/utils/_utils.py`_ originate from MSMTools.
+Further utility functions found in `pygpcca/utils/_utils.py`_ originate from MSMTools.

 .. _`Marcus Weber`: https://www.zib.de/members/weber
 .. _`CMD`: https://www.zib.de/numeric/cmd